Ryder System (NYSE:R) Price Target Raised to $100.00

-Ryder System (NYSE:R) had its price objective boosted by Truist from $90.00 to $100.00 in a report released on Thursday, The Fly reports.
+Ryder System (NYSE:R) had its price objective boosted by Truist Securities from $90.00 to $100.00 in a report released on Thursday, Stock Target Advisor reports.
 The brokerage currently has a buy rating on the transportation company’s stock.

-A number of other research firms have also recently commented on R. Wells Fargo & Company increased their target price on shares of Ryder System from $86.00 to $90.00 and gave the stock an equal weight rating in a report on Thursday.
-Zacks Investment Research downgraded Ryder System from a strong-buy rating to a hold rating and set a $88.00 price objective for the company. in a research note on Monday, October 4th.
-Finally, Robert W. Baird upped their price objective on Ryder System from $90.00 to $96.00 and gave the company an outperform rating in a research note on Thursday.
-Five analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of Buy and an average price target of $86.80.
+A number of other research analysts also recently issued reports on the stock.
+Zacks Investment Research downgraded shares of Ryder System from a strong-buy rating to a hold rating and set a $88.00 price target on the stock. in a research report on Monday, October 4th.
+Truist boosted their target price on shares of Ryder System from $90.00 to $100.00 and gave the company a buy rating in a report on Thursday.
+Stephens boosted their target price on shares of Ryder System from $85.00 to $90.00 and gave the company an equal weight rating in a report on Thursday.
+Wells Fargo & Company boosted their target price on shares of Ryder System from $86.00 to $90.00 and gave the company an equal weight rating in a report on Thursday.
+Finally, Robert W. Baird boosted their target price on shares of Ryder System from $90.00 to $96.00 and gave the company an outperform rating in a report on Thursday.
+Five research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $86.80.

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 17th.
-Investors of record on Monday, November 22nd will be issued a $0.58 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 17th.
+Shareholders of record on Monday, November 22nd will be given a $0.58 dividend.
+This represents a $2.32 dividend on an annualized basis and a yield of 2.73%.
 The ex-dividend date is Friday, November 19th.
-This represents a $2.32 annualized dividend and a yield of 2.73%.
 Ryder System’s payout ratio is -859.26%.

-In related news, SVP Rajeev Ravindran sold 2,000 shares of the business’s stock in a transaction on Friday, August 27th.
-The shares were sold at an average price of $81.40, for a total value of $162,800.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-3.30% of the stock is owned by insiders.
+In other news, SVP Rajeev Ravindran sold 2,000 shares of the stock in a transaction that occurred on Friday, August 27th.
+The shares were sold at an average price of $81.40, for a total transaction of $162,800.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 3.30% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-BlackRock Inc. raised its holdings in shares of Ryder System by 14.0% during the second quarter.
+Several hedge funds have recently made changes to their positions in R. BlackRock Inc. boosted its holdings in Ryder System by 14.0% in the 2nd quarter.
 BlackRock Inc. now owns 7,121,362 shares of the transportation company’s stock valued at $529,330,000 after purchasing an additional 876,994 shares during the period.
-FMR LLC raised its holdings in shares of Ryder System by 574.2% during the first quarter.
-FMR LLC now owns 583,279 shares of the transportation company’s stock valued at $36,157,000 after purchasing an additional 496,769 shares during the period.
-American Century Companies Inc. increased its position in shares of Ryder System by 89.3% during the second quarter.
-American Century Companies Inc. now owns 750,297 shares of the transportation company’s stock worth $55,770,000 after acquiring an additional 354,029 shares in the last quarter.
-AQR Capital Management LLC grew its position in Ryder System by 376.5% in the 1st quarter.
-AQR Capital Management LLC now owns 341,961 shares of the transportation company’s stock worth $25,869,000 after purchasing an additional 270,196 shares in the last quarter.
-Finally, Morgan Stanley grew its position in Ryder System by 55.3% in the 2nd quarter.
-Morgan Stanley now owns 580,303 shares of the transportation company’s stock worth $43,135,000 after purchasing an additional 206,653 shares in the last quarter.
-Institutional investors and hedge funds own 87.01% of the company’s stock.
+Vanguard Group Inc. boosted its stake in Ryder System by 2.1% during the second quarter.
+Vanguard Group Inc. now owns 5,249,733 shares of the transportation company’s stock valued at $390,213,000 after buying an additional 108,782 shares during the period.
+FMR LLC grew its position in Ryder System by 12.5% during the second quarter.
+FMR LLC now owns 2,740,351 shares of the transportation company’s stock worth $203,690,000 after buying an additional 303,465 shares in the last quarter.
+Earnest Partners LLC increased its stake in Ryder System by 5.7% in the 1st quarter.
+Earnest Partners LLC now owns 2,730,458 shares of the transportation company’s stock worth $206,559,000 after acquiring an additional 148,123 shares during the last quarter.
+Finally, State Street Corp increased its stake in Ryder System by 2.3% in the 2nd quarter.
+State Street Corp now owns 1,630,800 shares of the transportation company’s stock worth $121,217,000 after acquiring an additional 36,871 shares during the last quarter.
+Institutional investors own 87.01% of the company’s stock.

 Ryder System Company Profile